 Glenn Guy's Digital Photography Workflow

-I've been using Adobe Lightroom, at the core of my image workflow, since version 1.
+I've been using Adobe Lightroom, at the core of my digital image workflow, since version 1.
 I import, organize, and keyword images in Lightroom.

 There's no doubt that Photoshop is now an incredible program and I employ it, as part of my workflow, for most of the images I process.

-Of these my favorite's come from Nik Software (now owned by Google), and my absolute favorite is Nik Silver Efex Pro 2 which is a great tool by which to produce fantastic black and white results.
+Of these my favorite's come from Nik Software (now owned by DxO), and my absolute favorite is Nik Silver Efex Pro 2 which is a great tool by which to produce fantastic black and white results.

 I currently employ an iMac 27" desktop computer with a 3.5 GHz Intel Core i7 Processor, 24GB of RAM and a 3GB Fusion Hard Drive.

 My images, both original and master photoshop files, are all stored on an 8TB Western Digital Duo Drive.

-This system has proven to be more than enough for the relatively large files emanating from my previous Nikon D800e and my current Sony A7Rii cameras, particularly when working with a sequence of images as part of a High Dynamic Range (HDR) photography workflow.
+This system has proven to be more than enough for the relatively large files emanating from my previous Nikon D800e and my current Sony a7Rii camera.

 I also employ a 13" Macbook Pro laptop for travel, presentations and teaching off-site.

 For years I used larger full-frame DSLR cameras that accepted Compact Flash (CF) cards.
 I preferred the SanDisk 32Gb Pro CF cards, since I bought my first DSLR camera in 2005.

 Now that they’re finally available Down Under I’d like to try the Hoodman CF cards down the road aways.
-They promise a lot, but sound like they’re very robust.
+They promise a lot and sound like they’re very robust.

-While read and write speeds are important, to varying degrees and depending on the application, I consider build quality and durability to be essential considerations when determining which memory card to purchase.
+While read and write speeds are important, to varying degrees and depending on the application, I also consider build quality and durability to be essential considerations when determining which memory card to purchase.

 I imagine there would be nothing worse, particularly after considerable physical effort and expense, to have made a potentially amazing photo only to find the image has become corrupted on the card.

-Compared to the money we outlay on camera bodies, lenses and tripods; computers, portable hard drives and software; and, of course, travel; upgrading to cards that are less likely to fail seems a no-brainer.
+Compared to the money we outlay on camera bodies, lenses and tripods; computers, portable hard drives and software; and, of course, travel and accommodation; upgrading to memory cards that are less likely to fail seems a no-brainer.